-To avoid assignment objects from being exported into the custom upgrade package, perform the following steps:
+To avoid assignment objects from being exported into the custom upgrade package, follow these steps:

 - 1. Before creating the custom upgrade package, go to the patch's table to change the Query setting of the assignment dbdict.

 - a.
-Execute the "smupgrade" command from the Service Manager command line.
+Execute the smupgrade command from the Service Manager command line.

 - b.
 Click SERVICE PACK.

 - c.
 Click Update Patch Definitions.

 - d.
 Select SM93, and press Enter.

 - e.
 Locate the assignment dbdict.

 - f.
 Change the Query to false.

 - g.
 Save the change.

 - 2. Create the custom upgrade package.

 Note: In the data folder, upgradeassignment.dta will still be generated.
-However, there is only upgradeassignment dbdict structure data, but no assignment objects in it.
+However, there is only upgradeassignment dbdict structure data which contains no assignment objects.